 How to Evict a Tenant (Process)

 Evictions in Maine are governed by State law and the tenant’s written lease agreement.
-When the tenancy is not detailed in a written lease, or if there is a written lease which does not explicitly outline the termination and notice procedures for evictions, the landlord must reference Title 14 of the Maine Revised Statutes when determining the proper eviction procedures.
+When the tenancy is not detailed in a written lease, or if there is a written lease which does not explicitly outline the termination and notice procedures for evictions, the landlord must reference Title 14 of the Maine Revised Statutes to determine the proper eviction procedures.

 Step 1 – Draft a Notice to Quit